micro-gl/micro-gl/notes/tess.md

             // given that vertex v is on a past vertical wall (left/right) boundary, we want to check 2 things:
             // 1. the vertical top/bottom edge that adjacent to it, is single(not divided) in it's adjacent trapezes
             // 2. has winding==0
-            // 3. horizontal (top/bottom) wall that touches it from both side is almost a line
+            // 3. horizontal (top/bottom) wall that touches it from_sampler both side is almost a line
             // if all the above happens then we can remove that edge and maintain a variant of the contraction principle.
             // now, try to test if we can shrink the top or bottom or both edges adjacent to the vertex
             // how we do it: examine upwards/downwards half edge